eugene-kamenev/wicket-groovy-DSL/README.md

 ##Thanks

-Thanks for great Groovy Community, and especially to Andrey Bloschetsov
+Thanks to great Groovy Community, and especially to Andrey Bloschetsov

 ##Development
 DSL is not complete, it is just the attempt to show you the concept.